mangr3n/cyclow/README.md

   npm run samples
 ```

+You can find even more samples at [JS Comp](http://blog.krawaller.se/jscomp/) and compare them with another implementations using frameworks like React, Angular or Cycle.

 ## How it works?
 Block is a graflow component factory that creates a component with a structure like this: